IntelePeer

 ChipX, Inc. is a Mixed-Signal ASIC company with the broadest offering of value-added ASIC solutions, including Standard Cell, Structured ASIC and Hybrid ASIC technology.
 ChipX has unique expertise in PCI Express, USB 2.0, DDR/DDR2 and data conversion mixed-signal cores; all are silicon proven and certified and they can be integrated in customers’ ASICs with a record first-time to market success.
 ChipX products are widely used in industrial applications, medical equipment and military/aerospace systems.
 Headquartered in Santa Clara, CA, ChipX is a privately held corporation, with a Research and Development subsidiary in Israel.

-iWatt specializes in the design, development, and manufacturing of power supply control integrated circuits (ICs) and modules.
-The company focuses on creating highly integrated, mixed-signal ICs optimized for various applications, including personal portable devices, low-energy short-range wireless systems, lighting, display technologies, and automotive solutions. iWatt's innovative technology enhances power supply performance by utilizing digital algorithms that replace traditional analog control methods, resulting in smaller, more cost-effective, and efficient power supply solutions.
-This approach not only reduces the component count, leading to lower costs, but also improves reliability, establishing a new standard in the power supply industry.
+iWatt specializes in the design, development, and manufacture of power supply control integrated circuits (ICs) and modules.
+The company focuses on creating highly integrated, mixed-signal ICs that cater to a variety of applications, including personal portable devices, low-energy short-range wireless technology, lighting, displays, and automotive systems. iWatt's innovative technology enhances power supply efficiency, size, and cost-effectiveness by employing patented digital algorithms that replace traditional analog control methods.
+This approach not only reduces the component count but also improves both cost and reliability, setting a new standard in power supply performance.

 Gemin X Pharmaceuticals